wcountiss/baseballpitch/Readme.txt

 End of Week 6:
-Test IE, Edge, FireFox, Safari and add message if not using what looks good Player Analysis Kinetic Chart Timing get point to squash, reduce index before by 1/2, after by 2x
+Test IE, Edge, FireFox, Safari and add message if not using what looks good Player Analysis Kinetic Chart Timing

+get 365 and filter
 LocalStorage

+Trend Selected Color
+12 Months back on trends
+Scale Min and Max
+Vertical Intersection
+Elite is orange
+Grouped Bar, tooltip stays and you hover others
+Max value is the peakHip and Trunk

-Player Analysis Kinetic Chart Force
+get point to squash, reduce index before by 1/2, after by 2x Player Analysis Kinetic Chart Force
 Bar Graph directive
 Player Data